 A bit of a warmer climate brings more fruit, more pronounced tannins and more mouth-watering acidity.
 Overall, wines will be fruit-forward with notes of cola and more spice (think cardamom, cinnamon, cumin), floral, tobacco and tea flavours.
 Tannins might be more on the grippy side, if that’s an appealing sensation for your palate then definitely head to the California Pinots!

-This cooler climate region is going to produce wines lighter in style - tannins, acidity, body.
+This cooler climate region is going to produce wines lighter in style - tannins, acidity, and body.
 All of it.
-Spätburgunder (German for Pinot Noir) translates to ‘late ripening grape from Burgundy’.
+Spatburgunder (German for Pinot Noir) translates to ‘late ripening grape from Burgundy’.
 Tasting notes will be similar to those from Burgundy, like cherry, cranberry and earthy notes.
 We might be hard-pressed to find many Pinot Noir exported from this country because the Germans consume much of what they make, which must be saying something about the quality since they’re the third largest growing region for this grape varietal.
 Who wants to jump on a plane to Germany?

 Many Italian wines often are described as lean wines, including Pinot Grigio and Pinot Nero.
 Their cool climate in northern Italy provides a great growing season for grapes like Pinot Noir, whose wines offer lighter tannins, a bit higher acidity and tasting notes of cherry, cassis, blackberry, raspberry, tobacco, smoke, clove, and leather.

 Plum, chocolate, yum!
-New Zealand produces Pinot Noir that is more medium-bodied with a touch more sweetness and tannins.
+New Zealand produces Pinot Noir which is more medium-bodied with a touch more sweetness and tannins.
 In Marlborough where the climate is a bit cooler you might find Pinot Noir to be softer and fruity with tasting notes of plum, strawberry, cherry and just a hint of acidity.
 In areas like Central Otago, Wairarapa and North Canterbury you might find spicier Pinot Noir with darker fruit flavours and more savoury and earthy notes.
 These wines will lean towards the medium-bodied style and perhaps be dry to off-dry.

 During our High Five Wine Academy call scoring Pinot Noir we talked about how this particular grape varietal can be tricky to grow.
 Australia can be a very warm climate, so how can we grow Pinot Noir?
 We talked a bit about the phenomenon of growing wines alongside the ocean to take advantage of the cooling breeze.
 Australia does exactly this and so you’ll find Pinot Noir growing along their coastlines.
 That said, we’re still looking at bigger and bolder-tasting wines.
 For example, we might find Pinot Noir here with tasting notes of floral characteristics, black cherries, cola, mocha, vanilla, brown sugar, spices, herbs and leather.
 You might consider these wines to be medium to full-bodied Pinot Noir.